When Is The Best Time To Go To The Gym?

 A crowded gym floor.

-Consider the practicality in terms of the logistics of your schedule as well as how your body personally feels and functions exercising at different times of the day.
+Consider the practicality in terms of the logistics of your schedule, your fitness goals, and how your body feels and functions when exercising at different times of the day.

 For instance, if you have young kids at home and your partner gets home from work earlier than you, it might be best to go to the gym right after work.